razorfish79/nl.climate.daikin/README.md

 Adds support for Daikin Airconditioners.

 # Current useability status:
-* "USELESS": app only shows some basic sensor info like in/outside temperature, target temperature, airco mode, fan rate and wing mode.
+* can be used for testing flows, familiarization etc. the airco is however always powered of to be safe.

 # To-do (in random order)
-* make it possible to change settings
-* add flow cards
+* add more flow cards
 * improve and extend "error handling"
-* differentiate capabilities by model
+* differentiate capabilities by model (inverter, emura, nexura)

 # Development history
 * 31-JAN-18: inside / outside / target temperature (fixed value for now) show on mobile card.